 Are you with me?
-Learn more about the first course, here.
+Find your program here.

 2. LinkedIn Learning for Robotics

-Lynda, now part of LinkedIn Learning, has over 600 software development courses, and tens of applied robotics, Arduino, and Raspberry Pi courses.
+LinkedIn Learning has over 600 software development courses, and tens of applied robotics, Arduino, and Raspberry Pi courses.

 These courses are great because they’re professionally curated and span a variety of professional topics.
 You’ll also earn a certificate when you complete a course.